PlumCantaloupe/circlesxr/README.md

 <br>

 The following are several companions that have helped to bring this project into existence.
 Starting as a prototype for [Oculus Launchpad 2018](https://developer.oculus.com/launch-pad/) to showcase [Viola Desmond's story as a pioneer for Canadian civil rights](https://humanrights.ca/story/one-womans-resistance) and, more recently, helping direct content for highlighting the challenges women face in the trades, I wanted to recognize them for their early direction and support.
-Though this is mainly a research project for my [Ph.D. work at Carleton University](https://carleton.ca/engineering-design/story/giving-new-life-to-a-canadian-legend/) I hope that their contributions in this open-source repository will also help and inspire others as they have myself.
+Though this is mainly a research project for my [Ph.D. work at Carleton University](https://carleton.ca/engineering-design/story/giving-new-life-to-a-canadian-legend/), but I hope that their contributions in this open-source repository will also help and inspire others as they have myself.

 Thank you from an aspiring student of all things XR and learning, [Anthony Scavarelli](http://portfolio.anthony-scavarelli.com/)